-The Infoprint Server SNMP subagent, in conjunction with support provided by PSF for OS/390 and the OS/390 SNMP agent, lets administrators monitor printer characteristics (such as the printer resolution) and printer status (such as paper jams) for any printer controlled by PSF for OS/390.
+The Infoprint Server SNMP subagent, in conjunction with support provided by PSF for OS/390 and the z/OS SNMP agent, lets administrators monitor printer characteristics (such as the printer resolution) and printer status (such as paper jams) for any printer controlled by PSF for OS/390.
 Also, administrators can be notified as soon as an intervention situation (such as a paper jam) occurs on the printer.
 This support does not let administrators change any printer characteristics.

-To monitor PSF printers, the OS/390 SNMP agent must be configured on the OS/390 system and an SNMP manager, such as IBM Network Printer Manager (NPM) for the Web, must be installed.
+To monitor PSF printers, the z/OS SNMP agent must be configured and an SNMP manager, such as IBM Network Printer Manager (NPM) for the Web, must be installed.